tonholis/azure-cloud-native-app/readme.md

 ## Setup 1 - Azure Functions as backend

-The website will send requests to Azure Functions.
+The website sends requests to Azure Functions.

 The goal is to validate costs and resiliency of serverless techniques in Azure and how to deal with cold-start's of Azure Functions.

 ## Setup 2 - RESTful API as backend

-The website will send requests to a RESTful API which runs in a Docker Container hosted in Azure App Service PaaS.
+The website sends requests to a RESTful API which runs in a Docker container hosted in Azure App Service PaaS.

-The goal is to validate costs and resiliency of PaaS hosting model in Azure.
+The goal is to validate PaaS hosting model in Azure.

-## Other things to test
+## Other things to test later

+* GitHub Actions to automate deployments.
 * Built-in Authentication in App Service for the website.
 * Azure Managed Identities to protect the backend.
+* Bicep to automate creation of resources in Azure.

+## Tools

+* GitHub
+* Visual Studio Code
+* Old Macbook Pro mid 2012